• Skip to main content

 Eating fast is one of the big ones for my son.
 I constantly remind him to take a bite, put the food down, chew for at least 30 seconds and then swallow.
 It’s been a very slow process, but he’s getting it.
 It’s about consistency I think.
 We went out to dinner a few nights ago, and he was the last one to finish his meal.
 We had to wait a very long time, so at the start of the meal, he was starving.

 I told him I was extremely proud of him and gave him a “high 5”.
 Consistency, patience and positive encouragement – go a long way to changing behaviors.
-That’s 2 cents from a non-expert!
+And general guidelines.
+That’s my 2 cents!

 Primary Sidebar